-The Apple Watch Milanese Loop band has been already popular for its magnet closure.
+The Apple Watch Milanese Loop band has already been popular for its magnet closure.
 However, there was a minor complaint about the band.
 Its held in place with a single magnet at the end of the band.
 As a result of this, the band tends to lose over the course of the day forcing a reset.

 Apple has been working on a solution for this and it seems like they have succeeded.
 On November 27th, the US Patent and Trademark Office published a patent application from Apple that relates to a new magnetic strip system that provide a stronger hold on a user’s wrist.